 Cabins accommodate a maximum of 6 persons each at Wai'ānapanapa State Park, Maui.
 A single cabin at Polipoli Spring SRA, Maui accommodates a maximum of 8 persons.
-One cabin at each of these parks has been renovated to meet ADA accessibility requirements.
-NOTE: The cabins at Wai'ānapanapa are scheduled for renovation over the next 2 years and current condition is reflective of an aging facility.
+The Polipoli cabin and one cabin at Wai'ānapanapa have been renovated to meet ADA accessibility requirements.